 Purpose: To update the Reserve Policy to reflect the new Online Accommodation Platform Reserve Fund and changes to the Housing Legacy Reserve Fund.
+Recommendation: That the Finance and Audit recommend that Council amend Reserve Policy COU-231 to include the new Online Accommodation Platform Reserve Fund and reflect the changes to the Housing Legacy Reserve Fund.

-Recommendation: That the Finance and Audit recommend that Council amend Reserve Policy COU-231 to include the new Online Accommodation Platform d.
+d.
 Community Resiliency Investment Program (FireSmart Community Funding and Supports Program)